Virginia man accused of driving into protesters claims to be KKK leader, could face hate crime charges

 HENRICO COUNTY, Va.
-(WRIC) – Henrico, Virginia’s top prosecutor said Monday that her office is considering whether hate crime charges against Harry Rogers, a man accused of revving his car’s engine before driving into a crowd of protesters the day before, are appropriate.
+(WRIC) — Henrico’s top prosecutor said Monday that her office is considering whether hate crime charges against Harry Rogers, a Hanover man accused of revving his car’s engine before driving into a crowd of protesters on Lakeside Avenue the day before, are appropriate.

 Commonwealth’s Attorney Shannon Taylor cited Rogers’ affiliation with the Ku Klux Klan, confirming that he admitted to authorities that he considers himself a leader of the group.